 Tom previously served as senior vice president of medical management and specialty businesses at CIGNA HealthCare.
 While at CIGNA, he also served as president of its dental, pharmacy and workers' compensation businesses, and led development of its consumer-directed health care products.
 Prior to his career at CIGNA, Tom served in senior leadership roles at Prudential Insurance Company, including president of its western region and senior vice president of its individual insurance organization.

 He is the current chair of the Massachusetts Association of Health Plans, which represents 17 health plans covering more than 2.6 million Massachusetts residents.
 MAHP is dedicated to improving the health of the Commonwealth by promoting affordable, safe and coordinated health care.
-He is a member of the board of directors of the Network for Excellence in Health Innovation, the New England Council, Massachusetts Business Roundtable, RI Quality Institute and America’s Health Insurance Plans.
+He is a member of the New England Council, Massachusetts Business Roundtable, RI Quality Institute and America’s Health Insurance Plans.
 He currently serves as a board member emeritus for the Alzheimer’s Association MA/NH chapter, for which he also served as board chair.
 He is also a member of CEO Action for Diversity & Inclusion, a commitment to advance diversity and inclusion in the workplace.
 He is a past member of the board of directors of the National Committee on Quality Assurance and the Greater Boston Chamber of Commerce.

 Tom completed the Wharton Advanced Management Program at the University of Pennsylvania and earned a B.A. from Syracuse University.
 He is a chartered life underwriter.